rcarrata/argocon22-securing-gitops-supply-chain/docs/demo-guide.md

 <img align="center" width="570" src="assets/argo8.png">

-## Stoping to run the Hacked Pipeline with Kyverno
+## 12. Stopping to run the Hacked Pipeline with Kyverno

 * Run a Argo Workflow for execute the CI Pipeline demonstrating how Kyverno stops the unsigned images: